Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Introduction

 Additional information about the $\Omega^-$ electromagnetic structure can be obtained from lattice QCD simulations, which can today be performed at the physical baryon mass in the spacelike region ($Q^2 \ge 0$)~\cite{Boinepalli09,Alexandrou10}.
 These simulations can be regarded as a good representation of the physical baryon because they are performed at the physical strange quark mass, and also because the effects of the meson cloud excitation of the baryon core are expected to be small (heavy meson excitations are suppressed according with chiral perturbation theory)~\cite{NSTAR,NSTAR17}.

-The measurement of the $\Omega^-$ electromagnetic form factors for finite $Q^2=-q^2$ is a hard task due to the difficulty to create strange baryon targets which may be scattered by electron beams~\cite{NSTAR,Aznauryan12,Afanasev12}.
-The long life of the $\Omega^-$, can, however, be used to obtain accurate determinations of the magnetic moment~\cite{Diehl91,Wallace95,PDG20}.
+The measurement of the $\Omega^-$ electromagnetic form factors for finite $Q^2=-q^2$ is a hard task due to the difficulty in creating strange baryon targets which may be scattered by electron beams~\cite{NSTAR,Aznauryan12,Afanasev12}.
+The long life of the $\Omega^-$ can, however, be used to obtain accurate determinations of the magnetic moment~\cite{Diehl91,Wallace95,PDG20}.

-A question that can be raised is how well can we estimate today the $\Omega^-$ electromagnetic form factors $G_{E0}$, $G_{M1}$, $G_{E2}$ and $G_{M3}$~\cite{Nozawa90,Alexandrou09,Alexandrou10,Pascalutsa07a,DeltaSFF,DeltaFF,Deformation} in the different kinematic regions.
-In the present work, we combine the present knowledge on the $\Omega^-$, including lattice QCD simulations in the spacelike region, measurements of the $\Omega^-$ effective form factor in the timelike region and the expected analytic behavior for very large $|Q^2|$, to shed some light on the dependence of the electric quadrupole and the magnetic octupole form factors on $Q^2$.
+A question that can be raised is how well we can estimate today the $\Omega^-$ electromagnetic form factors $G_{E0}$, $G_{M1}$, $G_{E2}$ and $G_{M3}$~\cite{Nozawa90,Alexandrou09,Alexandrou10,Pascalutsa07a,DeltaSFF,DeltaFF,Deformation} in the different kinematic regions.
+In the present work, we combine the present knowledge on the $\Omega^-$, including lattice QCD simulations in the spacelike region, measurements of the $\Omega^-$ effective form factor in the timelike region, and the expected analytic behavior for very large $|Q^2|$, to shed some light on the dependence of the electric quadrupole and the magnetic octupole form factors on $Q^2$.
 The constraints associated with the electromagnetic form factors at the large $|Q^2|$ prove to have an important role in the shape of the form factors.
-The timelike data are very pertinent to the process, because contain information about the \mbox{large-$|Q^2|$} region, and provides a unique test to the shape of the form factors in an extreme regime.
+The timelike data are very pertinent to the process because they contain information about the \mbox{large-$|Q^2|$} region and provide a unique test to the shape of the form factors in an extreme regime.
 Although lattice QCD simulations can be used to infer the dependence of the form factors on $Q^2$, they are presently limited in precision above $Q^2= 2$ GeV$^2$~\cite{Alexandrou10}.